galexrt/ansible-sysctl/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+An example playbook on how to use this role:
 ```
 - hosts: servers
   roles: